bibor/appgateway/README.md

 ## App verification
-Every downloaded App will be verified.
-This means that first the sha256sum of the developer certificate in `META-INF/CERT.RSA` will be compared with the value from the configuration file and after that `jarsigner` will be called to check the APK's integrity. ~~I really don't know if this is the correct or the best way to do it, but it's the best I could come up with.~~
-I will change to `apksigner` soon.
+The integrity of all downloaded apps will be verified through `apksigner`.
+The SHA256 sum of the signer's cert will be compared to the one, given in the config file.

 ## Easy deployment
 I'm currently working on a docker container with a full functional setup for easy deployment